 You can find a prison address and visiting times by searching the Justice website.
 It gives contact details and information on all prisons in England and Wales.

 You can still find a prisoner even when you do not know which prison they are in.
 But, the prisoner must give permission for their information to get shared.
 The exception is if you belong to certain organisations such as the police or a firm of solicitors.

 PO Box 2152 Birmingham B15 1SD

-TYPES OF PRISON SENTENCES: There are several different types of prison sentences with differing conditions attached.
-For example, courts can give a suspended sentence, indeterminate, fixed-term, and life sentences.
+There are several different types of prison sentences with differing conditions attached.
+For example, the courts can give a suspended sentence, indeterminate, fixed-term, and life sentences.

-VISITING SOMEONE IN PRISON: Follow these procedures when you want to make a request to visit someone in a prison in England and Wales.
+Follow these procedures when you want to make a request to visit someone in a prison in England and in Wales.
 You will need to know the prisoner number, their date of birth, and the dates of birth for all visitors visiting with you.

 Prison and Prisoner Probation in the United Kingdom